Learn the why

 Questions you might be holding

 Yes.
-Everything lives on your device by default. iCloud is opt-in — turn it on and your data syncs across your own devices and shares with family members you invite.
+Everything lives on your device by default. iCloud is opt-in.
+Free syncs across your own Apple devices; Premium adds Family Share for invited carers.

-Free covers up to 2 folk with Today, routines, suggested meal plans, 7-day feeding cycles, grocery lists, and the full guide for species you've added.
-Premium is €3/month for more folk, Explore (all 216 profiles), meal-plan editing, and the full plant toolkit.
+Free covers up to 2 profiles total with Today, routines, suggested meal plans, 7-day feeding cycles, grocery lists, own-device iCloud sync, and the full guide for species you've added.
+Premium is €3/month for more profiles, Family Share, Explore (all 216 profiles), meal-plan editing, and the full plant toolkit.
 No in-app ads, no analytics SDKs.

-Premium is for households that outgrow two folk: adding a third pet or plant, browsing Explore before you commit, editing meal plans instead of only using the suggested ones, and plant pages with setup, seasonal care, repot history, issues, and progress photos.
+Premium is for households that outgrow two profiles: adding a third pet or plant, inviting family members, browsing Explore before you commit, editing meal plans instead of only using the suggested ones, and plant pages with setup, seasonal care, repot history, issues, and progress photos.

 They are species-backed starting points, not veterinary prescriptions.
 Tendlet can suggest starter routines for each pet or plant, and meal plans where the app has a supported plan.
-Preview the 7-day cycle and grocery list before you start tracking, then adjust portions to the animal, product label, and your vet's advice.
+Preview the 7-day cycle and grocery list before you start tracking; Premium unlocks editing portions, additions, and overrides.

 No — Tendlet is iOS only.
-Household sharing rides on CloudKit, which only exists on Apple devices.
+Own-device iCloud sync and Premium Family Share ride on CloudKit, which only exists on Apple devices.
 If one person in your house is on Android they won't be able to join the shared household.

-iPad: yes at launch, same app, same data via iCloud.
+iPad: yes at launch, same app, same data via your own iCloud.
 Apple Watch: on the roadmap — a glanceable Today complication first, full app later.

 English, French, and Dutch at launch — Tendlet was made in Brussels, where the three live next to each other on every street sign.
 The app follows your iPhone's language; switch in Settings → Tendlet → Language if you'd like to override it.